-The conditional distribution $p(\boldsymbol{z}_{\textrm{ptl}}|\boldsymbol{z}_p)$ is sampled by the shower simulation, the hadronization model, and matching- and the merging procedures.
-The conditional distribution $p(\boldsymbol{x}|\boldsymbol{z}_{\textrm{ptl}})$ governs the detector simulation and the event reconstruction.
-Both distributions are intractable, i.e., they can be sampled for a fixed conditional configuration but can not be evaluated as a function of the condition for a fixed sampling instance.
-Nevertheless, it has been shown that intractable factors cancel, provided that the SMEFT Wilson coefficients do not modify these distributions~ \cite{Cranmer:2015bka,Brehmer:2018kdj,Brehmer:2018eca,Brehmer:2018hga,Brehmer:2019xox}.
-Concretely, the probability to obtain a certain observation $\boldsymbol{x}$ given a particle-level configuration $\boldsymbol{z}_{\textrm{ptl}}$ shall not depend on the Wilson coefficients and neither shall the probability to observe a certain particle-level configuration when a parton-level event is given.
-In this case, dividing both sides by the total cross section and using Eq.~\ref{eq:xsec-approx} then trivially re-expresses the detector level probability density in terms of the parton-level one.
-The conditional sequence relating the parton-level with the detector level through the particle level could even be more refined, with more intermediate integrations in Eq.~\ref{eq:det-xsec}, but as long as the SMEFT effects do not affect anything other than $p(\boldsymbol{z}_p|\boldsymbol{\theta})$, it follows that we can approximate any detector level yield $\lambda_{\Delta \boldsymbol{x}}$ from separate simulation as
+Concretely, the probability to obtain a certain observation $\boldsymbol{x}$ given a particle-level configuration $\boldsymbol{z}_{\textrm{ptl}}$ shall not depend on the WCs, and neither shall the probability to observe a certain particle-level configuration when a parton-level event is given.
+In this case, dividing both sides by the total cross section and using Eq.~\ref{eq:xsec-approx}, we can trivially re-express the detector-level probability density in terms of the parton-level one.
+The conditional sequence relating the parton level with the detector level through the particle level could be more refined, with more intermediate integrations in Eq.~\ref{eq:det-xsec}, but as long as the SMEFT effects do not affect anything other than $p(\boldsymbol{z}_p|\boldsymbol{\theta})$, it follows that we can approximate any detector-level yield $\lambda_{\Delta \boldsymbol{x}}$ from separate simulation as

 using the {\textit{same}} per-event weights as in Eq.~\ref{Eq:separate}.
 The corresponding prediction for the case of event reweighting is